JoeyVera/DeviceRegister/README.md

 e) DeviceRandomGenerator.
 In order to implement an NServiceBus example I have created this Console App that creates a device every 10 seconds and send it to the BUS queue.

-f) DeviceRegisterNServiceBus.
-This is another console application that read the NServiceBus application and store the device in the database.
-Initially I wanted the backend to perform this function - and I actually have another version of the solution that works this way - but there is an issue adding this feature to the ASP.NET API: When the server is started by the IIS Express, it does not wake up until the first HTTP request is received, therefore the queue stays unread until that moment.
-Because of this
-I decided to create a specific app to perform this action.

 2 - Execution of the different project

 As commented above, it is required to create the database before using any of the different apps provided.
 There is no additional requirement.
 Needless to say for the Frontends to operate it is necessary the backend to be up and running.

-The DeviceRandomGenerator and DeviceRegisterNServiceBus can be started independently and will work following the NServiceBus decoupling feature.
+The DeviceRandomGenerator can be started independently and will work following the NServiceBus decoupling feature.

-If the solution is started with the "Start" button of VS or the "F5" key, the Backend, the DeviceRandomGenerator, and the DeviceRegisterNServiceBus will be started.
+If the solution is started with the "Start" button of VS or the "F5" key, the Backend and the DeviceRandomGenerator will be started.

 There is an additional project "Platform" provided by the NServiceBus resources that I found very useful to understand the product and monitorized the communication through the BUS, It is not longer required by the other apps, but I have left it included for experimentation.
+Also, a console app (DeviceRegisterNServiceBus_Obsolete) capable of receiving devices via NServicebus is in the solution but no longer use.
+It has been left there as a example or reference.

 3 - Comments, notes and assumptions